Frettenham

 Frettenham is a village and civil parish in the English county of Norfolk.

-It is located 3.2 mi west of Wroxham, and 5.7 mi north of Norwich.
+Frettenham is located 3.2 mi west of Wroxham, and 5.7 mi north of Norwich.

 History

 Frettenham's name is of Anglo-Saxon origin and derives from the Old English for Fraeta's homestead or village.

 In the Domesday Book, Frettenham is listed as a settlement of 34 households hundred of Taverham.
 In 1086, the village was part of the East Anglian estates of Roger the Poitevin.

 Frettenham Windmill dates from the late-Nineteenth Century and is currently a private residence with its sails and fantail removed.
 The windmill is a Grade II listed building.

+During the First World War, a Royal Flying Corps airfield was built in the parish though it soon returned to agricultural use.